NGTS/lightcurve-explorer/README.md

 remote machine requires X forwarding.
 This is achieved with the `-X` flag to ssh, but *cannot* be set up from another terminal or through the ssh magic key combination.

+### Local requirements

+If you wish to run this code locally, e.g. if you have the data already then the following packages are required, **in addition to the packages required for the server**:

+* ipython
+* gatspy
+* supersmoother